 Handmade corn tortillas?
 Sloppy joe tacos?
 Cold beer?
 You’ll be having a fiesta “En Su Boca” (that means “in your mouth”) at this Richmond restaurant.
-If all this food talk has got you wanting Mexican food ASAP, try one of these recipes ready in 30 minutes or less.
+If all this food talk has got you wanting Mexican food ASAP, try one of these Mexican dishes that are ready in 30 minutes max.

 Tacos Chukis, Seattle

 “To have and to fold” should be the motto at this Seattle secret spot where, as the name suggests, tacos reign supreme.
-Tucked away in the city’s trendy Capitol Hill, it’s home to inventive eats like the prickly pear cactus tacos for vegetarians or the signature Taco Chukis, filled with adobo pork and topped with a juicy slice of grilled pineapple.
+Tucked away in the city’s trendy Capitol Hill, Taco Chukis is home to inventive eats like the prickly pear cactus tacos for vegetarians or the signature Taco Chukis, filled with adobo pork and topped with a juicy slice of grilled pineapple.
 If you haven’t tried grilled pineapple yet—we implore you to give it a go.
-Start with this simple recipe.

 Take a stroll through Penn Quarter and you’ll find three restaurants run by James Beard Award winner José Andres.
 The brightest and most eccentric of the trio is Oyamel Cocina Mexicana.
 The eatery is known for its small plates of upscale Mexican street food like lengua guisada tacos, fresh ceviche and cactus salad.
-What’s more, their corn tortillas are made in-house from scratch each day.
-Learn how to make them at home with our simple guide.
+What’s more, their corn tortillas are made in-house from scratch each day (learn how to make your corn tortillas!).

 Mi Degollado, Charles Town

 Quick, affordable, delicious: Mi Degollado delivers on all counts.
 Stop in for lunch, where you can load up on all of your favorite fare from shrimp fajitas to beef chimichangas for a budget-friendly price.
-Psst: These 12 hacks will help you save even more money the next time you go out to eat.
+Psst: try out these other money-saving hacks the next time you go out to eat.

 Botana’s Restaurant, Milwaukee

 Any meal that starts with complimentary chips and salsa is an automatic win in our book.
-And at Botana’s, where the chef is from Guadalajara, Mexico, things only get better when your sizzling hot entree comes out, particularly if you ordered their popular tequila shrimp.
+And at Botana’s, where the chef is from Guadalajara, Mexico, things only get better when your sizzling-hot entree comes out, particularly if you ordered their popular tequila shrimp.
 Enjoy it out on the open-air patio if the weather is nice.
-Here are 32 more tasty reasons to love Wisconsin.
+Here are more tasty reasons to love Wisconsin.